turkishdelightmu/turkishdelightmu/README.md

 ## 🛠 How I Build

-I build with **AI-assisted development** — directing, reviewing, and iterating on code across Swift.
+I build with **AI-assisted development** — directing, reviewing, and iterating on code across Next.js Typescript and Swift.
 Currently learning to write code independently through Paul Hudson's 100 Days of SwiftUI.

 ## 📬 Connect